rsescosio/covid19-pt-schools/README.md

 # COVID19-PT-Retrospective

 ## Overview
-This is a GitHub repository for the paper "Retrospective evaluation of school-related measures on pre-vaccination dynamics of SARS-CoV-2".
+This is a GitHub repository for the paper "Retrospective evaluation of school-related measures on pre-vaccination transmission dynamics of SARS-CoV-2".
 In this project, we retrospectively assessed the role of school-related interventions in SARS-CoV-2 transmission in Portugal during the pre-vaccination period, providing quantitative evidence on their impact on hospital admissions and time-varying reproduction number.
 We compared the real-world baseline case to two simulated scenarios: letting the schools open throughout the first lockdown of 2020 (Scenario 1), and forcing school closures right after the summer holidays of 2020 (Scenario 2).

 All details are described in the manuscript:
 > Canfora, B., Escosio, R. A., Boldea, O., van Dorp, C. H., Nunes, A., and Rozhnova, G..
 (2025).
-Retrospective evaluation of school-related measures on pre-vaccination dynamics of SARS-CoV-2.
+Retrospective evaluation of school-related measures on pre-vaccination transmission dynamics of SARS-CoV-2.

 ## Data